-House Bill No. 6775 aims to enhance the personal needs allowance (PNA) for Medicaid recipients residing in long-term care facilities by instituting annual cost-of-living adjustments.
-The bill mandates that starting July 1, 2025, the Department of Social Services commissioner will increase the PNA, currently set at $75 per month, by an amount equal to 25% of the annual cost-of-living adjustment in the federal Supplemental Security Income Program, if applicable.
-This adjustment will ensure that the PNA keeps pace with inflation, allowing residents to maintain a portion of their income for personal expenses such as haircuts, phone bills, and hobbies.
+House Bill No. 6775 aims to enhance the personal needs allowance (PNA) for Medicaid recipients residing in long-term care facilities.
+The bill mandates that starting July 1, 2025, the Department of Social Services commissioner will increase the PNA, currently set at $75 per month, by an amount equal to 25% of the annual cost-of-living adjustment (COLA) in the federal Supplemental Security Income Program, if applicable.
+This adjustment will be made annually, ensuring that the PNA keeps pace with inflation and the rising costs of living.
+The bill defines long-term care facilities to include nursing homes, chronic disease hospitals, intermediate care facilities for individuals with intellectual disabilities, and state humane institutions.

-The bill also repeals and replaces existing legal language in sections 17b-106 and 17b-272 of the general statutes to reflect these changes.
-Specifically, it removes the previous provisions regarding the PNA and introduces new language that establishes the annual adjustment mechanism.
-The fiscal impact of this bill is projected to cost the Department of Social Services between $500,000 to $800,000 in FY 26 and $1 million to $1.6 million in FY 27, as it accounts for the anticipated increases in the PNA based on historical cost-of-living adjustments.
+Additionally, the bill repeals and replaces existing legal language in sections 17b-106 and 17b-272 of the general statutes to incorporate these changes.
+The new provisions will ensure that the state supplement payment is deposited into the personal fund accounts of residents, allowing them to use these funds for incidental expenses.
+The fiscal impact of this bill is estimated to cost the Department of Social Services between $500,000 to $800,000 in FY 26 and $1 million to $1.6 million in FY 27, reflecting the ongoing adjustments to the PNA based on historical COLA trends.

 AGE Joint Favorable: